This article is part of the Zuist Doctrinal Handbook (Zúisk Kenningarbók).

 WHAT IS ZUISM?

 The term “Zuism” derives from the Sumerian word 𒍪 zu, meaning “to know”.
 Zuism is therefore the “way of knowledge”, the way of knowing the appropriate modality of being human.
 It is the gnosis on how to appropriately stand in-between Heaven (𒀭 An or Dingir) and Earth (𒆠 Ki), by acting in accordance with the creative word (𒌓 utu) and the measures (𒈨 me) represented by the gods (𒀭 dingir), all constituting the energetic logos (𒆤 lil) of Heaven.
+It is a scientific and cosmic religion, open to the study of Heaven intended as the universe and the entirety of nature and to the reproduction of its laws, both in the macrocosm and in the microcosm.

 Decades before the recognition under Icelandic law, at least since the 1980s, there were already some groups of Sumerian-Mesopotamian religion, mostly small and informal, scattered throughout various countries, mostly Anglo-American countries.
-The term “Zuism” is synonymous of other descriptors which have been used by these groups, including “Sumerian-Mesopotamian Neopaganism” or “Sumerian-Mesopotamian Reconstructionism”, “Babylonian Neopaganism” or “Babylonian Reconstructionism”, and “Kaldanism” (“way of the Chaldeans”).
+The term “Zuism” is synonymous of other descriptors which have been used by these groups, including “Sumerian-Mesopotamian Neopaganism” or “Sumerian-Mesopotamian Reconstructionism”, “Babylonian Neopaganism” or “Babylonian Reconstructionism”, and “Kaldanism” (“way of the Chaldeans”).◇

 Zuism is an international religious movement, which intends to represent all the groups professing Sumerian-Mesopotamian religion.
 The Zuist organisation that is under the recognition of the Icelandic government, the Zuist Church of Iceland, intends to be a platform for all those who believe in Sumerian-Mesopotamian religion, and has already established branches in various countries since the mid-2010s.
 Many people are taking part in the development of Zuism, either within the Zuist Church or outside of it.
-The articles published by Uligang Ansbrandt, while being generously hosted in a space offered by the Zuist Church, represent an independent — mostly philosophical — point of view within the Zuist movement.

 CC BY-SA 3.0